chrisyco/duckshop/README.rst

 you should receive a helpful message.
 If you didn't receive the helpful message, break the sign and try again.

-If you have the ``SignTrader.create.global`` permission, you can create "global" signs by replacing your name with ``[Global]``.
+If you have the ``DuckShop.create.global`` permission, you can create "global" signs by replacing your name with ``[Global]``.
 Global signs aren't associated with a player; they spawn items automatically rather than drawing from a chest.